Top 10 FAQs for Student VeteransUpdated: March 29, 2021

 GI Bill payments are calculated based on classroom hours.
 During the break, when no classes are held, you are not paid for that time.
 Your GI Bill payment “clock” resumes when you attend classes after the break ends.
-It may help, especially if you have a brain injury, to write down the dates of your GI Bill payments and mark on your calendar when there are school breaks.
-This way you can plan for pauses in checks and it won’t come as a surprise.
+It may help, especially if you have a brain injury, to write down the dates of your GI Bill payments and mark them on your calendar when there are school breaks.
+This way you can plan for pauses in checks, and it won’t come as a surprise.

 Classes Are Starting and I Haven’t Received My GI Bill Payment Yet.
 What do I do?

 If this is the first time you are using the GI Bill, it will take longer for the VA to process your request than if you are re-enrolling.
 Your school MUST submit enrollment verification in order for the VA to begin processing your benefit.
-In general, it will take a month to process a first time claim and a week to process a re-enrollment.
-If the VA needs to verify your service, or has other questions, the process can take longer.
+In general, it will take a month to process a first-time claim and a week to process a re-enrollment.
+If the VA needs to verify your service or has other questions, the process can take longer.

 What Is Considered Full-Time Coursework During Summer Sessions for GI Bill Purposes?

 Full-time summer coursework isn’t the same at all colleges.
-Much depends on how long the summer session lasts-four weeks, six weeks, 12 weeks, etc. You will need to consult the institution of higher learning you’ll be attending to learn how long their summer terms are and the maximum credit hours you are allowed to carry.
+Much depends on how long the summer session lasts-four weeks, six weeks, 12 weeks, etc. You will need to consult the institution of higher learning you’ll be attending to learn how long their summer terms are and the maximum credit hours you can carry.
 Some programs (four weeks) may offer a three-credit hour workload that allows the student to draw 100% BAH, but the housing allowance is only paid for the time actually attending classes.
 You cannot draw the GI Bill housing allowance when you are not attending classes in the summer.
-Remember: you do not receive GI Bill payments during break.
+Remember: you do not receive GI Bill payments during breaks.